DannyBoyNYC/IV-homework-review/readme.md

 <img src="app/img/tabs-image.jpg">

-Examine `final.html` in the`done` folder.
+The homework is finished in `final.html` in the`app/done` folder.

 Examine `index-flex.html` in the `done` folder.
 Note the use of page fragments links.
 Note the problems with refresh (bookmarking etc.).

+## REVIEW

-In `cuisines.html` change the CSS selector to reference an active class and add that class to the HTML for the cuisines link, e.g.:
+In `app/cuisines.html` change the CSS selector to reference an active class and add that class to the HTML for the cuisines link, e.g.:

 ```html
 <li class="t-cuisines"><a class="active" href="cuisines.html">Cuisines</a></li>